-Join us for a photography workshop in Death Valley National Park to improve your photograph techniques and skills while visiting one of the most amazing and largest national parks in the United States.
+Join us for a photography workshop in Death Valley National Park to improve your photography techniques and skills while visiting one of the most amazing and largest national parks in the United States.
 We will traverse the vast landscape of Death Valley together in a large van while we discuss how we’ll approach each scene.
 We’ll see all of the most amazing sites at the best times of day, including the Racetrack Playa at sunset, Zabriskie point at sunrise, Badwater Salt Flats at Sunset, and Mesquite Flat Sand Dunes at sunrise.

 We will begin this premier Death Valley photography workshop in Las Vegas where we’ll pick you up in our large, 15 passenger heavy duty van.
 With only 7 participants and 3 guides, we’ll have plenty of room to spread out, chat, and learn from one another during travel times.
 We’ll make our way through Beatty, where we’ll take a brief stop to photograph that unique town.
 Then we’ll make our way to Furnace Creek, where we’ll check-in to our lodging for the next four nights and have dinner together.